LDN For Hashimoto’s Is Not As Effective as You Think

 You can find them by searching for doctors who specialize in integrative medicine, functional medicine, and anti-aging medicine.

-You might also find success using Naturopaths but only if they can prescribe in your state (I believe there are about 22+ states which allow them to prescribe medications (8) at this time but feel free to correct me and provide more accurate info in the comment section).
+You might also find success using Naturopaths but only if they can prescribe in your state (I believe there are about 22+ states that allow them to prescribe medications (8) at this time but feel free to correct me and provide more accurate info in the comment section).

 I have a list of tips and tricks that can help you find a doctor to help with your thyroid here.